gonzaloprb/Diversity_with_Depth/README.md

 you'll see that each analysis re-starts from the original database to make it easier for you.
 You can go straight to betadisper section # 290
+Good to check as well the results from the other sections.

 I am confused with the betadisper per different depth.